- Residenz Castle (UNESCO World Heritage)

 In Würzburg are first class cultural events and many other happenings.
 But beware: You may want to come back!
 The choices include art, museums, magnificent buildings, proud heritage as well as joie de vivre and a relaxed atmosphere.
 The landscape as well as life in Würzburg is dominated by the presence of 25,000 college students, Franconian wine and the unique, fat-bellied “Bocksbeutel” bottle.

 Sun drenched vineyards and the renowned appellation Würzburger Stein provide a picturesque image and superb, high quality wines – from “Blaufränkischer” (Pinot Noir variety) to “Weißer Burgunder” (Pinot Blanc variety).
-In the old town, enjoy cozy restaurants, traditional wine taverns and regional, Franconian cuisine as well as exquisite, international cuisine.
+In the old town, enjoy cozy restaurants, traditional wine taverns and regional, Franconian cuisine as well as exquisite, international cuisine or visit the Christmas market in Advent and taste the local mulled wines and other seasonal delicacies.